Medium chance for depression or storm in Gulf this weekend

 - Ship reports have previously indicated that tropical-storm-force wind gusts occurred in some of 95L’s heavier squalls, according to the National Hurricane Center.

-- While only limited development of 95L is expected now through Thursday, conditions could become more favorable for development when 95L moves over the Florida Straits and into the eastern Gulf of Mexico by this weekend.
+- While lower development of 95L is expected now through Thursday, conditions could become more favorable for development when 95L moves over the Florida Straits and into the eastern Gulf of Mexico by this weekend.

 - “Strong upper level winds from a nearby upper-low (wind shear), 95L’s proximity to land, and 95L’s relatively short time over the warm Gulf waters are the only three things that I see stopping 95L from becoming a strong storm,” said WLOX Meteorologist Wesley Williams on Wednesday.
 “If 95L takes full advantage of the warm Gulf waters and the moisture-rich atmosphere over the Gulf, it could become better organized and turn into a depression or storm.”